The Ultimate Guide on How To Clean and Get Rid Of Mold

 Moist, high-cellulose surfaces, especially inside walls

-Respiratory, neurological, and immune impairments, and death, especially in the young, old, and immunocompromised
+Respiratory, neurological, and immune impairments, especially in the young, old, and immunocompromised

-Black mold (stachybotrys) is the variety most people are afraid of, but even black mold can be easily removed if caught early enough.
-What kills black mold is the same as all other molds — white vinegar, hydrogen peroxide, rubbing alcohol, and fungicidal solutions will all kill it.
-Although some websites advise on black mold removal using essential oils, do not do this.
-Essential oils might make your room smell fresh and clean, but they cannot kill mold.
+Black mold (Stachybotrys) is the variety most people fear, but even black mold is easy to remove if caught early enough.
+What kills it is the same as for other molds — white vinegar, hydrogen peroxide, rubbing alcohol, and fungicidal solutions all work.
+Some websites suggest essential oils for black mold removal; don’t.
+They might make a room smell fresh, but they can’t kill mold.

-If an infestation gets out of hand, black mold removal costs can quickly become expensive.
-If you do see mold in your property, it’s always better to treat it as quickly as possible.
+If an infestation gets out of hand, black mold removal can get expensive fast, so it’s always better to treat mold as quickly as you spot it.

-Despite this, most molds (and there are hundreds of thousands) are benign, or cause only mild allergic reactions such as sneezing, coughing, and low-level irritation.
-However it can be hard to tell which mold you have in your home, or how it could affect you or your tenants.
-In order to reduce exposure, and limit liability if anyone in the property does get sick, it’s always wise to remove any mold or mildew as quickly as possible.
+That said, most molds (and there are hundreds of thousands) are benign or cause only mild allergic reactions like sneezing, coughing, and irritation.
+But it’s hard to tell which mold you have or how it might affect you or your tenants.
+To reduce exposure and limit liability if anyone gets sick, it’s always wise to remove mold and mildew as quickly as possible.

 The Ultimate Guide on How To Clean and Get Rid Of Mold

-Molds only need two things, food and damp.
-It’s impossible to remove the food mold needs from your home, because your property is made of it.
-Particle board, gypsum, wooden framing, and soft furnishings can all nourish and sustain large mold colonies.
-What you can control, however, is damp.
-When mold is discovered, look for the underlying source of water.
+Mold needs only food and damp.
+You can’t remove its food, because your property is made of it — particle board, gypsum, wood framing, and soft furnishings all sustain large colonies.
+What you can control is the damp.
+When you find mold, look for the underlying source of water.

 • Maintenance issues such as leaking pipes or failed window seals

-• Human error, for example not drying water in shower door tracks or splashing water around a sink
+• Human error, like not drying water in shower door tracks or splashing around a sink

-The first two are easy to resolve.
-Simply repair the problem or change your habits to be more conscious of where water is splashing and pooling.
-If mold is growing because of the construction of your property, it may require more extensive intervention.
-Installing fans or vents, replacing portable heaters, or investing in a dehumidifier might be necessary to resolve the problem.
+The first two are easy to resolve — repair the problem or adjust your habits around where water pools.
+If mold is growing because of how your property is built, it may need more extensive work: installing fans or vents, replacing portable heaters, or investing in a dehumidifier.

-Once the root cause of the mold has been dealt with, it’s time to address the visible mold itself.
-Often the infestation is worse than can be seen with the naked eye, so it’s important to do more than wipe mold off surfaces and hope for the best.
-The mold you see is the spores or fruiting body of the fungus, but often the hidden roots survive a first attempt at removal and the mold comes back.
-Here’s how to remove mold for good, wherever you find it in your property.
+Once the root cause is handled, address the visible mold.
+The infestation is often worse than it looks, so do more than wipe and hope.
+The mold you see is the spores or fruiting body of the fungus, but the hidden roots often survive a first attempt and the mold returns.
+Here’s how to remove it for good, wherever you find it.

-Before you start: Make sure to ventilate the work area properly, and wear appropriate personal protective equipment (PPE) to protect against mold spores that will be disturbed when you begin working.
-Gloves, safety glasses, and an N95 or better mask are all essential.
-Wear a long sleeved shirt and pants to avoid getting spores on your skin.
-Try to close off the area from other rooms to prevent spores from spreading throughout your home, and consider renting a HEPA air filter.
+Before you start: Ventilate the work area and wear proper PPE against the spores you’ll disturb — gloves, safety glasses, and an N95 or better mask are essential.
+Wear long sleeves and pants to keep spores off your skin.
+Close off the area from other rooms to stop spores spreading, and consider renting a HEPA air filter.

-Pro Tip: The EPA recommends only removing mold yourself if it covers an area less than 10 square feet.
-Any larger than that and you need to call in the pros.
+Pro Tip: The EPA recommends only removing mold yourself if it covers an area smaller than 10 square feet.
+Anything larger, and you should call in the pros.

 The Ultimate Guide on How To Clean and Get Rid Of Mold

-How to get rid of mold on walls
+How do you get rid of mold on walls?

-Many people first notice they’ve got a mold problem when they see it growing on their walls.
-Check in the corners near the ceiling and floors in rooms with high moisture levels, such as kitchens, bathrooms, laundry rooms, and basements.
+Many people first notice a mold problem when they see it on their walls.
+Check the corners near the ceiling and floor in high-moisture rooms like kitchens, bathrooms, laundry rooms, and basements.

 You’ll need: